 During the 2019 G.A.
 Sywassink Day of Excellence, four Appalachian State University business professors earned the first-ever Dean's Club Research Prize.
 The prizes, established by the Walker College of Business in 2019, recognize and reward the most innovative business research at Appalachian, reflecting the college's mission, vision and values and aligning with the United Nations’ 17 Sustainable Development Goals.

 An interdisciplinary committee, including industry representation from the college's Business Advisory Council, helped select the winners from sixteen submitted works.
-Walker College of Business Dean Heather Norris and Dr. Sandy Vannoy, Associate Dean of Graduate Programs and Research, presented the awards.
+Walker College of Business Dean Heather Norris and Dr. Sandra Vannoy, Associate Dean of Graduate Programs and Research, presented the awards.

 The $5,000 prize was awarded to Professor of Sustainable Business Management Rajat Panwar for his study Does the Business Case Matter?
 The Effect of a Perceived Business Case on Small Firms' Social Engagement.
 This study on the motivations of small firms to be more socially responsible found that small businesses are driven by different factors than their larger counterparts, factors like their image within the community.